National Poetry Month

 National Poetry Month is the largest literary celebration in the world, with tens of millions of readers, students, K-12 teachers, librarians, booksellers, literary events curators, publishers, bloggers, and, of course, poets marking poetry’s important place in our culture and our lives every April. – from poets.org

-Poetry Activities at the Goffstown Public Library
+2023 Activities at the Goffstown Public Library

-Tuesday, April 19 at 6:30pm
+Tuesday, April 4 at 6:30 PM

-- Take an Online Course.
 Visit Universal Class in the e-library for courses like “Poetry Writing 101”, and “Creative Writing for Beginners”.